 DIY fixes

-How to prevent future refrigerant leaks
+How to prevent future refrigerant leaks?

 Preventing air conditioner refrigerant leaks is all about regular maintenance and proper care.
 Here are some tips to keep your system running smoothly: